-Judy Graves, OneCity’s candidate for City Council, has been working with people who live with addiction for over 40 years.
+Judy Graves, OneCity’s candidate for City Council for the October 2017 By-Election, has been working with people who live with addiction for over 40 years.

 The “War on Drugs” has not put us any closer to combating addiction, nor closer to preventing catastrophic loss of life.
 In fact, it has led us in exactly the opposite direction, causing indescribable suffering while wasting taxpayer dollars at every turn.